willemave/willemsavenue/blog/_posts/2017-10-10-tedx-sf-notes-and-thoughts.md

 Golem?
 Civic?
 Every tribe can tokenize their economy, award points, incentivize early adopters.
 SpaceChain?

 **Arthur Breitman**
 Keynesian game - shilling point - if communication is expensive, they will find a solution.
-Like all currencies people have to accept it, abide by the rules, based on the shilling point.
+Like all currencies, people have to accept it, abide by the rules, based on the shilling point.
 Lots of active research, why? # of Arxiv papers.
 How do you move the shilling point?
 Forks are one approach.
 Play for legitimacy, using authority to creating that (Satoshi says).
 Forks are like a game of chicken, not an effective way to do governance.
 Focus on the common parts, we all have to innovate, how?
 Has to be merit focused, otherwise you get shilling points.

 **Mar Cabra**
 CableGate, PanamaPaper, Record numbers of leaks and document dumps.
 Sharing is not the natural step for journalists.
 Federation is the only way to deal with the amount of data that is produced.
 Since everything is logged, this just gets harder.
 Pulitzer’s prize for Panama Paper, all made possible but the ICIJ.
 How do we archive and verify?